neondatabase/neon-postgresql-expert/markdown/postgres_tutorial.md

 - The `id` is a serial and primary key column.
 - The `member_id` references the id column of the `members` table.
 It is a foreign key column.
-- The `membership_type` column has a default value of “free”.
+- The `membership_type` column has a default value of "free".

 Third, define a trigger function that inserts a default free membership for every member: